pagopa/terraform-azurerm-v3/azure_devops_agent/README.md

 ## How to use

-by default, this module creates a ScaleSet using Ubuntu22.04, without using os disk encryption, and providing SSH access using a generated ssh key
+By default, this module creates a ScaleSet using Ubuntu22.04, without using os disk encryption, and providing SSH access using a generated ssh key

 ```hcl
 resource "azurerm_resource_group" "azdo_rg" {